sindresorhus/awesome/readme.md

 - [CSS Learning](https://github.com/micromata/awesome-css-learning#readme) - Mainly about CSS – the language and the modules.
 - [Product Management](https://github.com/dend/awesome-product-management#readme) - Learn how to be a better product manager.
 - [Roadmaps](https://github.com/liuchong/awesome-roadmaps#readme) - Gives you a clear route to improve your knowledge and skills.
+- [Start Testing](https://github.com/dialex/start-testing#readme) - Crowdsourced testing course that explains each essential concept with a simple summary.

 ## Security